karlstav/cava/FORMATTING.md

 ## Which clang-format version is used

-CI uses **clang-format 9**.
+Recommended: **clang-format 9**.

-Locally, the scripts try to match CI as closely as possible:
+Locally, the scripts try to match clang-format 9 as closely as possible:

 - `clang-format-9` if installed.
-- Otherwise, if `docker` is available, run the same `doozy/clang-format-lint:0.5` container used by CI (clang-format 9).
+- Otherwise, if `docker` is available, run a `doozy/clang-format-lint:0.5` container (clang-format 9).
 - Otherwise fall back to whatever `clang-format` is installed on your machine.

 If you see a warning like:

-`Warning: CI uses clang-format 9 ...`
+`Warning: scripts prefer clang-format 9 ...`

 you can avoid CI/local differences by installing `clang-format-9` (preferred) or installing `docker`.